jessestimpson/erlfdb/notes/thread-design.md

 - `{erlang, system_info, [schedulers_online]}`
 - `{erlang, system_info, [dirty_io_schedulers]}`

+> #### Info {: .info}
-> ** Note **: These suggestions are made simply as a convenience for automatic scaling, and none of these choices will associate erlfdb external client threads with Erlang's schdeulers or dirty_io_schedulers.
+> These suggestions are made simply as a convenience for automatic scaling, and none of these choices will associate erlfdb external client threads with Erlang's schdeulers or dirty_io_schedulers.
 External client threads will always be created **in addition to** and **not replacements for** any of the Erlang VM's OS threads.

 ## Making use of External Client Threads